The Masonic Grand Lodge of the Order of Illuminati for Germany

 The ‘Firmament’ Lodge in Berlin, which was the derivative or heir to the ‘Kreuzbruder’ (Brothers of the Cross) Lodge, founded in Berlin in 1870, earlier had the intention to join the Grand Lodge of the Scottish Rite in Germany, as the latter’s acquaintance with ‘Firmament’ had already meant it had taken steps towards its entry into the Union of German Grand Lodges; so the matter of union was “awaited” by both sides.

-The term “Free Lodge” was distinguished from “Lodge” in the same way as Masonry distinguished “Free Man” from “Man”, i.e. the lodge must be truly independent, led by Craft Masons elected by the vote of their fellows.
+The term “Free Lodge” is distinguished from “Lodge” in the same way as Masonry distinguished “Free Man” from “Man”, i.e. the lodge must be truly independent, led by Craft Masons elected by the vote of their fellows.
 Scottish and other high-grade Masons had not earned such voting-rights within Craft Lodges.

 Even so, section 2 clause 8 of these ‘Principles’ seems doubtful to me, as it claims: “Therefore in the German Empire any citizen may found Lodges as of right.”
 The Union’s basic law will be found printed in issue number 7 of the magazine ‘Das Wort’ [The Word].
 It consists of nineteen paragraphs and begins:

-“Rules of Federation for the Union of Independent Craft Lodges, Berlin Headquarters.
+“Federal Law for the Union of Independent Craft Lodges, Berlin Headquarters.

-Ҥ 2.
+“§ 2.
 Aims.
 The aims of the Union are:

-1. the protection and promotion of the common interests and particularly the further building of independent Craft Lodges, both internally and externally.
+of the common interests and particularly the further building of independent Craft Lodges, both internally and externally.

-2. the inaguration of fellow-feeling through permitting visits to corresponding Lodges.
+mutual contact through permitting visits to corresponding Lodges.

 “§ 4.
 The conduct of the Union’s business lies in the hands of its officials, who are elected to enact its resolutions.
 Their number is presently divided into four:

-1. the chairman, with the title Federal Chairman,
+with the title Federal Chairman,

-2. the secretary, with the title Federal Secretary,
+secretary, with the title Federal Secretary,

-3. the treasurer, with the title Federal Treasurer,
+treasurer, with the title Federal Treasurer,

-4. the Editor of the journal ‘The Word – Building block for Freemasonry’, with the title Federal Editor.
+Editor of the journal ‘The Word – Building block for Freemasonry’, with the title Federal Editor.

 “The election of the Federal Officers is held every three years, on the 1st of July.
 Re-election of Officers 1 to 3 is permissible.
 In the interests of the Federal organ the election of a new editor shall only take place when urgent circumstances require it.